Sport in Lithuania: Football

 The Lithuanian national Football team reached its highest rating to date (number 37) in October 2008.

 From the beginning of the independent Lithuanian state (from 1919 until the Soviet occupation), "sport" was equivalent to "Football".
 Football players were the first athletes to participate in international competitions (notably, the 1924 Olympic Games in Paris and 1938 World Cup qualifying matches.
 During the period of Soviet occupation, Football remained popular because of FK Žalgiris success in the Soviet Union league and European tournaments.
 After independence, the national team was the closest to qualifying to a major tournament in the 1998 World Cup qualifiers, reaching 3rd place in the group.
-At the club level, no team has yet reached the group stage of any major UEFA tournament (UCL or EL) although FK Žalgiris, FK Sūduva, FK Ekranas and FBK Kaunas were close to qualifying having reached the Europa League Play-off phase multiple times.
+At the club level, no Lithuanian team has yet reached the group stage of the UEFA Champions League or the UEFA Europa League, although FK Žalgiris, FK Sūduva, FK Ekranas and FBK Kaunas came close, reaching the Europa League play-off round multiple times.
+In 2022, however, Žalgiris became the first Lithuanian club to play in the group stage of a UEFA club competition after qualifying for the 2022–23 UEFA Europa Conference League, where it was drawn against Basel, Slovan Bratislava and Pyunik.
+The club finished fourth in Group H with five points.

 Lithuanian Football players who have been successful in major European Football leagues include: